david-domz/mockallan/README.md

 - Command-line interface for CI and testing environments.

-- The Stub Configuration API allows to configure default and per-endpoint responses.
+- Configure default and per-endpoint responses.

-- The Assertion API enables the assertion of expected requests performed by the software under test based on the endpoint and the request body.
+- Assert expected requests performed by the software under test based on the endpoint and the request body.

 - Match the request body in assertions based on
   - text/plain message matching